7 Mortgage Payoff Hacks to Save Thousands in 2025

 Key Considerations Before Paying Early

-While paying off your mortgage early is empowering, prioritize wisely.
-Using the calculator helps you plan effectively.
-For example, ensure you’re also saving for retirement, as outlined in this guide on frugal living at 60:
+While paying off your mortgage early is empowering, it’s easy to get excited and push too hard.
+Using the calculator helps you see the trade-offs clearly so you’re not sacrificing everything else in your budget.
+For example, you still want to be setting something aside for retirement, as outlined in this guide on frugal living at 60:

 • Emergency Fund: Save 3-6 months of expenses first to handle unexpected costs.